Photo by Kenneth Phang.

-Julia Faragher is an artist, writer, photographer and filmmaker.
+Julia Faragher is a writer living in Melbourne.
 She is mixed-race with Vietnamese/British heritage and a Manx surname.
-Her work mostly revolves around themes of identity, gender, nature and culture and is presented in a bright, colourful and vibrant style.
+Her work mostly revolves around themes of identity, gender, nature, culture and sport.

-She is currently working on her first young adult manuscript Song of the Summer which was shortlisted for the Text Prize for Young Adult and Children’s Writing 2023.
+Currently, she is querying her first young adult manuscript Song of the Summer (previously shortlisted for the Text Prize for Young Adult and Children’s Writing 2023) and working as the AFLW Correspondent for Hawks Insiders.

-Her writing about arts, culture and sport has been published by The Guardian, Portside Review, ABC Sport and Siren Sport and she made her playwriting debut with Slanted Theatre at Sydney Fringe Festival 2022.
-She volunteers for not-for-profit LoveOzYA and runs arts and culture blog Overthinker.
+Her writing about arts, culture and sport has been published by The Guardian, Portside Review, ABC Sport, Siren Sport and The AFL Record.
+She is a graduate of the Change Our Game x Making the Call Women in Sports Media Program.
+She made her playwriting debut with Slanted Theatre at Sydney Fringe Festival 2022.
+She runs arts and culture blog Overthinker.

 She has a Bachelor of Arts/Bachelor of Laws (Honours) from the Australian National University, where she was Editor-in-Chief of Woroni.
 She is currently studying a Master of Arts in contemporary Australian young adult literature and creative writing at Monash University.